lj-n/genug/README.md

 ## How it works

-- Used database is SQLite
+- SQLite Datanase
-- Webapp is built with SvelteKit
+- SvelteKit with progressive enhancement (should work without javascript)
-- All transactions are saved with a [fractional monetary unit](https://www.thefreedictionary.com/fractional+monetary+unit)
+- All transactions are saved as [fractional monetary unit](https://www.thefreedictionary.com/fractional+monetary+unit)

 ## Install with Docker

-Cuild the docker image with:
+Build the docker image with:

 ```sh
 docker build -t genug .